aossama/itworx-workshops/git-scm-lab-101/10-git-config.md

-The git config command is a convenience function that is used to set Git configuration values on a global or local project level.
+The ```git config``` command is a convenience function that is used to set Git configuration values on a global or local project level.
 These configuration levels correspond to .gitconfig text files.
 Executing git config will modify a configuration text file.
-We'll be covering common configuration settings like email, username, and editor.
+We'll be covering common configuration settings like email and username.

 ## Task